MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

   - Azure Firewall

     [Azure Firewall](/azure/firewall/overview) is a service deployed in a VNet to filter traffic between cloud resources, on-premises, and the Internet.
 With Azure Firewall, you can define rules and policies to allow or deny traffic at the network and application layers.
-You can also benefit from the advanced threat protection features provided by Azure Firewall like Intrusion Detection and Prevention System (IDPS), Transport Layer Security (TLS) inspection, and threat intelligence-based filtering..
+You can also benefit from the advanced threat protection features provided by Azure Firewall like Intrusion Detection and Prevention System (IDPS), Transport Layer Security (TLS) inspection, and threat intelligence-based filtering.

   - Network security group

     A [network security group](/azure/virtual-network/network-security-groups-overview) is an access control mechanism that filters network traffic between Azure resources such as virtual machines within a VNet.
 A network security group contains security rules that allows or denies traffic at the subnet or virtual machine levels in a VNet.
 A common use of network security groups is to segment the sets of virtual machines in different subnets.

   - Application security group

     An [application security group](/azure/virtual-network/application-security-groups) is an extension of network security group that allows you to group the network interfaces of virtual machines into a group based on their roles and functions.
 You can then use the application security groups in a network security group at scale without having to define the IP addresses of virtual machines.